microbiomedata/nmdc-edge/README.md

 The watcher is a python application which runs on a login node on Perlmutter.
 The following instructions all assume the user is logged in as user `nmdcda@perlmutter.nersc.gov`

+1. Get an ssh key - in your home directory: `./sshproxy.sh -u <your_nersc_username> -c nmdcda`
+2. Log in using the key `ssh -i .ssh/nmdcda nmdcda@perlmutter.nersc.gov`

 Watcher code and config files can be found
 - `/global/homes/n/nmdcda/nmdc_automation/prod`
 - `/global/homes/n/nmdcda/nmdc_automation/dev`